llvm/llvm-project/clang/docs/LanguageExtensions.rst

 The ``__builtin_isfpclass()`` builtin is a generalization of functions ``isnan``, ``isinf``, ``isfinite`` and some others defined by the C standard.
 It tests if the floating-point value, specified by the first argument, falls into any of data classes, specified by the second argument.
-The later is a bitmask, in which each data class is represented by a bit using the encoding:
+The latter is an integer constant bitmask expression, in which each data class is represented by a bit using the encoding:

 ========== =================== ======================
 Mask value Data class          Macro